chaijs/chaijs.github.io/_guides/helpers.md

 expect(arthur).to.be.a.model;
 ```

-For this, we will use be using the `addProperty` utility.
+For this, we will use the `addProperty` utility.

 ```javascript
 utils.addProperty(Assertion.prototype, 'model', function () {